preginald/cryptomite-backend/README.md

 ## Stack

 Originally this project started using the VueJs framework.
+Go to https://github.com/preginald/cryptomite-frontend for the frontend project

-This repo tracks the API.
+This repo tracks the backend API.

 * Python
 * Flask